-Basically there are two types of Ceramic Cookware.
+Basically, there are two types of Ceramic Cookware.

-First one is Solid Ceramic Cookware, also called 100% ceramic cookware, which is made of clay and water and is kiln-baked to harden.
+The first one is Solid Ceramic Cookware, also called 100% ceramic cookware, which is made of clay and water and is kiln-baked to harden.

 It is dipped to make it non-stick and stain-resistant after the solidifying procedure is completed.

-Through out this article we will be talking about the second type of ceramic cookware.
+Throughout this article, we will be talking about the second type of ceramic cookware.

-Ceramic cookware is a great alternative to traditional non stick cookware because it is safe and eco-friendly.
+Ceramic cookware is a great alternative to traditional nonstick cookware because it is safe and eco-friendly.
 It’s a good option for anyone who has health concerns or wants an environmentally friendly choice in their kitchen.

 Ceramic cookware provides many benefits that make cooking easier and healthier, including being free of chemicals like PFOA, PTFE which are found in other types

-Benefits of Ceramic cookware
+Benefits of Ceramic Cookware